4 beautiful places to visit in Transylvania – Travel to land of Dracula

 Sibiu and its surroundings are some of the most visited places in Transylvania.
 It’s close to the Carpathian mountains, so it features a few nice ski resorts as well.
 It was ranked as “Europe’s 8th most idyllic place to live” by Forbes in 2008.

-The Center of Sibiu looks a bit like the one in Brasov, having lot of saxon influences.
+The Center of Sibiu looks a bit like the one in Brasov, having a lot of Saxon influences.
 The area boasts hundreds of restaurants and cafes.
 If you get there, you should definitely try the octopus at Jules Bistro.

 For those of you who would like to visit Sibiu, here is a list with the top 10 attractions here.